daniel3735928559/guppy/doc/symbols.md

   * `down`: Which component to jump to when the down arrow key is pressed (or 0 for the default behaviour).

+  * `delete`: The index of which component should be used to replace the entire symbol if the backspace key is pressed when the cursor is at the start of this component.
+If 0 or absent, then the default backspace behaviour will be used (namely, that it behaves like the left arrow when at the start of any component except the first, where it deletes the entire symbol).
+For example, in an exponent such as `x^2`, we want a backspace from just before the 2 to delete just the exponent, leaving the base.
+That is, we want component number 1 to be left.
+However, if backspace is used in the base, we want the default behaviour.
+So we use `"delete":[0,1]` to get the default behaviour in the first component, and deleting the second component to leave us with the first only.

   * `bracket`: If `bracket` is `"yes"`, then this component will be surrounded in parentheses if it contains more than one character in it.
 For example, the first component of an exponent has